 Disclaimers

-Cup measurements refer to the standard American cup, which is 240 milliliters.
-Most of my recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read these Terms of Use carefully before using any of my recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-Cooper
+Cooper says

 Thank you for the recipe. since I don’t like the flavor of Stevia I made some adjustments_trying to keep the total sugar amount down.
 I used 1 tsp of stevia, 2 teaspoons of honey and 2 Tbs of confectioner sugar and added 1/2 banana along with orange zest 🙂 And added 2 TBS of toasted almonds.
 Delicious